quacksouls/lyf/doc/bye.md

 # Wait, there's more

 Thank you for reading this far.
 I hope the tutorial has helped you to learn programming in JavaScript.
-Other better resources are available that cover the language in more depth.
+Better resources are available that cover the language in more depth.
 To help you progress in your journey to mastery of JavaScript, you might find the following useful: